 - Push furniture against the walls, if necessary, to make space for guests to mingle inside.

-- Select an alternative cooking method for any food which would have been grilled outside.
+- Select an alternative cooking method for any food that would have been grilled outside.
 Grill pans or indoor griddles are just one option.

 - Strategy to see the televised fireworks show if rain or thunderstorms keep you from performing your own fireworks or attending a different show.